 Depending on the type of car you own, damaged alloy wheels can have a marked impact on the overall value of your car, particularly if you drive a new or premium brand car.

-If you have a history of scratching or damaging your wheels, alloy wheel insurance can provide a great way to pay for repairs.
 For a small monthly premium, you can cover the cost of repairs without damaging your main insurer’s no-claims bonus or incurring a hefty “excess fee” on your claim.

 How does alloy wheel insurance work?

-Alloy wheel cover is likely to be more important if you live or drive in an urban area with street parking.
+Alloy wheel cover is likely to be more important if you drive in an urban area with street parking.
 Similarly, if the roads in your area are littered with potholes and debris, alloy wheel cover can be a sensible buy.

-When leasing a car, alloy wheel insurance can provide added peace of mind, paying for repairs that might otherwise incur an end of lease damage penalty.
+If you’re leasing a car, alloy wheel insurance can provide added peace of mind, paying for repairs that might otherwise incur an end of lease damage penalty.

 How much does alloy wheel cover cost?